magmat88/dishes-form/README.md

-Node + npm version,
-- A short README written in English that explains how to set up the project,
+# Node Version
+Use node v16.13.0

-# Getting Started with Create React App
+# Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is created with Create React App boilerplate.

-## Available Scripts

-In the project directory, you can run:
+## How to setup the  project

-Run the app in the development mode:
+Clone the repository
+Install the dependencies: npm install
-### `npm run start`

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Use `npm run start` to run the app in the development mode Open [http://localhost:3000](http://localhost:3000) to view the app in your browser